compsigh/deploy/DEPLOY24.md

 ### Trophy

-Diamond prism to match the logo
+The working idea for the first place trophy — one given to each member of the first place team — is a diamond prism to match the logo:

 ![Diamond prism illustration](https://media.cheggcdn.com/media/234/2342320c-ee6e-4014-82f5-502563eda450/phpHhU2J8)

-Engraved:

-- DEPLOY/24
-- (Logo)
+Engraved on one of the top faces is:

+- "DEPLOY/24" with the event logo
-- 1st place
+- "1st Place"
-- compsigh
+- "compsigh"
-- San Francisco
+- "San Francisco"

-3D printed or metal if possible
+We want the trophy cast in metal if possible; if not, 3D printed.

 ## Sponsors